A Thousand Plateaus: Influence

 A Thousand Plateaus was an influence on the political philosophers Michael Hardt and Antonio Negri's book Empire (2000).

 The sociologist John Urry sees Deleuze and Guattari's metaphor of the nomad as having "infected contemporary social thought."

 The philosopher Manuel DeLanda, in A New Philosophy of Society (2006), adopts Deleuze's theory of assemblages, taken from A Thousand Plateaus.

-According to military officers, Israel Defense Forces have taken influence and utilized concepts from A Thousand Plateaus in their conduct of urban warfare against Palestinians.
+According to military officers, Israel Defense Forces have taken influence and utilized concepts from A Thousand Plateaus in their conduct of genocide against Palestinians.